Ampexqt/zppsu-archiving-system/docs/implementation-changes.md

   - PDF
   - DOCX
   - PPTX
+  - XLSX

 - OCR should NOT run on every upload.

 - OCR should only execute when:
   - the uploaded PDF is image-based
   - the uploaded file contains no machine-readable text

+- Office documents (DOCX, PPTX, XLSX) must have their text automatically extracted using `officeparser` for full-text indexing.

 ## Expected Workflow